Make the Most of a Cuba Cruise With Kids

 * As of June 2019, the U.S. president has once again severally limited travel to Cuba.
 Read on for what you can expect when restrictions are lifted again.
-And read our additional post for tour groups that are still managing legal visits.
+You Can read our additional post about tour groups that are still managing legal visits.

 My family recently visited Cuba for the first time, and as with most of our vacations, we did so by cruise ship.
 Since we’ve come back, a lot of our friends and readers have asked us for tips on how to make the most of a visit to Cuba with young kids (we have a 7YO and a toddler).

 A cruise is a practical and easy way to take a family vacation to Cuba.
 The tourist infrastructure in Havana is still under-developed.
 Having the ship saves you the worry about finding lodging and eating options your family will be comfortable with.

 Also the cruise companies make sure to stay in compliance with the latest U.S. government rules and restrictions around travel to Cuba, so you’re not likely to run afoul of the rules by mistake.

 I highly recommend a Cuba cruise, even with a toddler along.
 Here is a review of our experience on NCL’s Cuba cruise, plus my advice for exploring Havana as a cruise-ship port of call with kids.

 4 Tips for A Cruise to Havana With Kids